echocat/caretakerd/manual/includes/gettingStarted.md

 ## Control caretakerd with caretakerctl {#gettingStarted.control-caretakerd-with-caretakerctl}

 > Precondition: RPC is enabled.
-See [RPC enabled configuration example](#configuration.examples.rpcEnabled) how to done this.
+See [RPC enabled configuration example](#configuration.examples.rpcEnabled) on how to do this.

 ```bash
 # Start a service that is not already running